kukymbr/tgnotifier/pkg/tgkit/readme.md

 The `tgkit` is a library that covers needs of the `tgnotifier` with a Telegram API communications.

-If this small model of the Telegram API somehow suitable to your case, fill free to use it as a library.
+If this little model of the Telegram API somehow suitable to your case, fill free to use it as a library.
+However, if you require comprehensive mappings to the Telegram API, it might be more suitable to use one of the fancy libraries that provide these.

 ## Usage